Skip to main content

 “Consumers are experiencing price increases in all aspects of their lives, and food is a necessity that must be figured into a budget,” he said.

-What can consumers do to reign in the cost of feeding themselves and their families?
+What can consumers do to rein in the cost of feeding themselves and their families?
 Mengya Wang, OSU Extension finance specialist, said there are several ways consumers can get more bang for their buck when purchasing food.

 “The first thing consumers should do is create a budget that includes all expenses,” she said.
 “This will help determine how much is available to spend on groceries.”